nickjj/dotfiles/README.md

 - **Archinstall language**:
   - Pick what makes sense for your location
+- **Locales**:
+  - Pick what makes sense to you for all of the sub-sections
 - **Mirrors**:
-  - Pick a region close to where your live
+  - Select a region close to where your live
-- **Locales**:
+  - *Optional repositories*:
-  - Pick what makes sense to you
+    - You can skip this unless you have reasons otherwise
 - **Disk configuration**:
   - If you go with the default "best effort" it will wipe your full drive:
     - This is reasonable if you're *not* dual booting, if you dual boot you'll want to manually set this up